 With the approval of the MLAMP, the Alberta government has acted on two decades of policy exploration, demonstrating a commitment to reconciliation with Indigenous peoples.
 Fort McKay First Nation looks forward to a renewed and respectful treaty partnership with Alberta to fully realize the promises of Treaty 8.

 Chief and Council

-“Moose Lake” is Fort McKay’s reserves 174A and B and the surrounding area where our ancestors lived for millennia past and is now our last refuge from surrounding oil sands development.
+“Moose Lake” refers to the area where our ancestors have lived for millennia past.
 It is located 65 km north of Fort McKay’s hamlet reserve.
-For our members, Moose Lake is essential for the preservation of our culture and way of life and its transmission from older to younger generations.
+For our members, Moose Lake is essential for the preservation of our culture and way of life and the sharing of that culture from older to younger generations.
 Traditional land uses here include trapping, hunting, fishing and the harvesting of food and medicinal plants.